Address: 154 Victoria St, Brunswick VIC 3056

 In the mid-80s the wholesale business grew substantially, and it ran out of five different warehouses.
 We consolidated and moved to Brunswick Rd, where we worked out of a huge building.

-Then we downsized and moved to a smaller place in Brunswick before moving here about 10 years ago.
+Then we downsized and moved to a smaller place in Brunswick before coming here about 10 years ago.
 Originally, this warehouse was the Victorian Safe Company.
 There are safes within safes here.

-When we purchased it, it was being used as an industrial metal fabrication and engineering plant.
+When we purchased it, the warehouse was being used as an industrial metal fabrication and engineering plant.

 (Dean) Morre left school at 15 to help his father Harry who started the business.